manvendrasingh9299-del/EasyLearn/README.md

 ## Notes

-- All processing happens locally — your files never leave your machine
+- All AI processing happens locally — your files never leave your machine
 - The `uploads/` folder is temporary — files are deleted after processing
 - Never commit your `.env` file to Git
-- The `venv/` folder should not be committed either — it is already in `.gitignore`
+- The `venv/` folder is already in `.gitignore`
-- Large PDFs (10+ pages) may take a few minutes depending on your hardware
+- Large PDFs (10+ pages) may take several minutes depending on your hardware
+- If Llama 3 is not found, the app falls back to the `AI_MODEL` value in your `.env`

 ---